xente/loki-logger-handler/README.md

 * loguru (bool, optional): Whether to use `LoguruFormatter`.
 Defaults to False.
 * default_formatter (logging.Formatter, optional): Formatter for the log records.
 If not provided,`LoggerFormatter` or `LoguruFormatter` will be used.
 * enable_self_errors (bool, optional): Set to True to show Hanlder errors on console.
 Defaults to False
+### Loki 3.0
+* enable_structured_metadata (bool, optional):  Whether to include structured metadata in the logs.
+Defaults to False.
+Only supported for Loki 3.0 and above
+* global_metadata (type, optional): Description of global_metadata.
+Defaults to None.
+Only supported for Loki 3.0 and above

 ## Formatters
 * **LoggerFormatter**: Formatter for default python logging implementation